-The differences in the risk-adjusted net rental costs in table 8.10 provide a general indication of the misallocation of capital under the various tax laws.
+The differences in the risk-adjusted net rental costs in Table 10 provide a general indication of the misallocation of capital under the various tax laws.
 A single efficiency loss number for each tax regime is computed from the Harberger equation:

-$$LOSS = \frac{1}{2} \sum{j} (EFFADJ\rho - ADJ\rho{j})(CAP{j} - EFFCAP{j}),$$ where the $ADJ\rho_j$'s are the risk-adjusted net user costs listed in table 8.10, $EFFADJ\rho$ is the single risk-adjusted net user cost (0.0406) that when used to obtain gross user costs equates the sum of the demands for capital to the aggregate stock, the CAP_j are the likely percentage capital stocks under a given tax law (listed in table 8.13), and the $EFFCAP_j$ are the percentage allocations when the gross user costs are based on $EFFADJ\rho$.
-The efficient allocation of capital is listed in the first column of table 8.13.
+LOSS = $$\frac{1}{2} \sum{j} (EFFADJ{\rho} - ADJ{\rho}) (CAP{j} - EFFCAP{j}),$$ where the $ADJ{\rho_j}$ 's are the risk-adjusted net user costs listed in Table 10, EFFADJp is the single risk-adjusted net user cost (0.0406) that when used to obtain gross user costs equates the sum of the demands for capital to the aggregate stock, the CAPj are the likely percentage capital stocks under a given tax law (listed in Table 13), and the EFFCAPj are the percentage allocations when the gross user costs are based on EFFADJp.
+The efficient allocation of capital is listed in the first column of Table 13.

-The efficiency loss under current law, listed at the bottom of table 8.13, is roughly 0.12% of the capital stock or about 0.25% of GNP.18 The major source of the loss is 10% too much residential capital (largely offset by 24% too few industrial structures and 12% too few utility structures).19 The widely-cited overinvestment in equipment is only 3%; while substantial overinvestment in equipment exists relative to corporate structures, overinvestment relative to capital generally is minor.
-Of the three reforms, only the Administration plan reduces the efficiency loss, and the reduction is a sharp 50%.
-This is achieved by both a better allocation between residential and nonresidential capital (the overinvestment in residential capital is reduced from 10 to 8%)
+The efficiency loss under current law, listed at the bottom of Table 13, is roughly 0.12 percent of the capital stock or about 0.25 percent of GNP.
+The major source of the loss is 10 percent too much residential capital (largely offset by 24 percent too few industrial structures and 12 percent too few utility structures).
+The widely-cited overinvestment is equipment is only 3 percent; while substantial overinvestment in equipment exists relative to corporate structures, overinvestment relative to capital generally is minor.
+Of the three reforms, only the Administration plan reduces the efficiency loss, and the reduction is a sharp 50 percent.
+This is achieved by both a better allocation between residential and nonresidential capital (the overinvestment in residential capital is reduced from 10 to 8 percent) and better allocations within the residential and nonresidential sectors.
+The difference between the net user costs for the highest and lowest income owning households is reduced from 0.029 to 0.018, and the large underinvestment in corporate structures is reduced significantly.